Defining and Celebrating Neurodiversity

 Center for Neurodiversity at Rowan University Graphic

 Image Alternative Text: Depicted is a rainbow infinity symbol in soft shades of yellow, orange, red, green, and blue, against a gradient background in soft shades of green and blue.
 The text surrounding the symbol reads, "Neurodiversity Understanding" and below the symbol reads, "At Rowan University, we recognize mind differences as natural human variation and as valuable."
-The Rowan University Division of Diversity, Equity, and Inclusion (DEI) logo and website links to "go.rowan.edu/neurodiversity" and "go.rowan.edu/dei" are positioned at the bottom of the graphic.
+The Rowan University Division of Diversity, Equity, and Inclusion (DEI) logo and website link to "go.rowan.edu/dei" are positioned at the bottom of the graphic.

 Click here to download the graphic.